Guide-A-Ride: History

 Although skeptics doubted the ability of buses on New York City’s densely packed streets to show up anything like the times posted, on-time performance proved to be reliable.
 Regardless, customers were able to confirm whether they were at the right place at the right time.
 The actual displays began appearing at bus stops a few years later.
 The TA did not have a good reputation at the time, but Guide-A-Ride came to be viewed as one positive thing.

 Current status

-Even despite being superseded by BusTime, Guide-A-Ride is still found at the vast majority of MTA Bus and New York City Bus stops, providing bus schedules and maps.
+Even despite being superseded by BusTime, Guide-A-Ride is still found at the vast majority of MTA Bus and New York City Bus stops, providing maps and stop codes used to track buses.
 Similar transit aids can be seen in at bus stops in other cities including Boston, Atlanta, and Los Angeles.